babs/cnc-linuxcnc-nowforever_vfd/README.md

  - if spindle is at speed (`vfd.spdvfd.atfreq`)

 TODO:
+ - use argparse to make the script parametric
- - optimize to not send order every time (only when they differs like start stop, direction, freq)
+ - <del>optimize to not send order every time (only when they differs like start stop, direction, freq)</del>